-You may have thought that heartworms, and heartworms disease, only affect dogs, but cats are also susceptable!
+You may have thought that heartworms, and heartworm disease, only affect dogs, but cats are also susceptable!
 Though less common in cats, heartworm diease is being recognized more and more as an underlying cause of disease in cats.
 To find out more about heartworms in dogs and cats, we have provided the links below for your convenience.

 Grief and Loss

 The loss of a beloved pet is never easy, and can be an emotionally overwhelming experience.
-Our veterinary team understandz the pain and struggle pet parents often go through, and have provided some links below with some information to help you through this difficult time.
+Our veterinary team understands the pain and struggle pet parents often go through, and have provided some links below with some information to help you through this difficult time.